 Using a CDN can help improve your page loading time because the content is delivered from a server that’s closer to the visitor’s location.

-There are a number of free and paid CDN services, such as Cloudflare, Amazon CloudFront, and StackPath.
+✅ There are several free and paid CDN services, such as Cloudflare, Amazon CloudFront, and StackPath.

 Improve Your Server Response Time

-Your server response time is the time it takes for your server to respond to a user’s request.
-To improve your core web vitals, you should try to reduce your server response time.
+Your server response time is how much it takes for your server to respond to a user’s request.
+And to improve your core web vitals, you should try to reduce it.

 You can do this by:

 - Using a fast web host

 Using a Fast Web Host

 Based on my experience of years working online, the web host plays a big role in the server response time.

 So, if you’re using a slow web host, it can greatly increase your page loading time.